 UNESCO was the first organisation to request my expertise when I left Freemuse.
 I have since then co-developed with my colleague Sara Whyatt, formerly of PEN International, training modules on artistic freedom for UNESCO within the framework of the 2005 UNESCO Convention as well as writing reports for clients such as Hildesheim University and the Swedish Arts Council.

 Since 2016, I have run training courses for UNESCO as well as moderated panels as part of World Press Freedom.
-We have done so in Finland, Indonesia, Senegal and Ethiopia.
+We have done so in Finland, Indonesia, Senegal, Ethiopia, Namibia, and Thailand.

 Here are some excerpts of my past work:

 In 2012 I initiated, co-developed and produced the world’s first ever conference on artistic freedom “All that is banned is desired.”
 The same year I was contracted by the UN Special Rapporteur in the field of Cultural Rights, Ms. Farida Shaheed as expert consultant to write a background research report on artistic freedom to qualify the development of the first ever UN report addressing the right to artistic freedom and creativity.